x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/mail-flow-rules-transport-rules-in-exchange-2013-exchange-2013-help.md

 This article explains the components of transport rules, and how they work.

 You can use the Exchange admin center (EAC) or the Exchange Management Shell to manage transport rules.
-For instructions on how to manage transport rules, see [Manage transport rules](https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules).
+For instructions on how to manage transport rules, see [Manage transport rules in Exchange 2013](manage-transport-rules-exchange-2013-help.md).

 For each rule, you have the option of enforcing it, testing it, or testing it and notifying the sender.
 To learn more about the testing options, see [Test a transport rule](https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/test-mail-flow-rules) and [Policy Tips](https://docs.microsoft.com/en-us/exchange/security-and-compliance/data-loss-prevention/policy-tips).